 For normal service, periodic fluid level checks are not required.
 When the vehicle is serviced for other reasons the exterior surfaces of the axle assembly should be inspected.
 If gear oil leakage is suspected inspect the fluid level.
-Refer to "Fluids And Lubricants" in "Technical Specifications" for further information.
 This inspection should be made with the vehicle in a level position.